MTA to hold final public hearings on congestion pricing before plan goes into effect

-Most drivers in private cars would pay a congestion fee of at least $15, or $22.50 if they aren't enrolled in a regional toll collection program.
-That would come on top of the already hefty tolls to enter the city via some river crossings, like the $13.38 to $17.63 it costs to take a car through the Lincoln or Holland tunnels.
+The public hearings are not likely to change the structure of tolling, which is set to get underway in mid-June, south of 60th Street.

-The charges will come by way of gantries, which have license plate readers and E-Z pass sensors installed, that will scan drivers as they enter Manhattan south of 60th Street.
+Two public hearings have already been held, and there was support and opposition for the pricing voiced over the plan approved by the New York State Legislature.

-Exemptions are already planned for emergency vehicles, specialized government vehicles, and those with disabled passengers.
+Right now, the MTA is working to button up any loose ends, with some proposed exemptions already in the works for emergency vehicles, specialized government vehicles, and disabled passengers.

-"If a firefighter comes on (the subway) with this bag that's stinking from carcinogens and off-gassing from the fire they were at two hours ago, nobody wants that bag sitting next to their family member or their child who's on their way to school," said Fire union president Andrew Ansbro on Friday.
-No one should be comfortable with that."
+"NYC firefighters on a regular basis will start out at one firehouse for the day and be told to go to another firehouse.
+They've got to pack up their gear bag and go from inside the zone, out of the zone or back and forth," a union official said.
+"I'm very sympathetic to their view that when they're called upon to turn their personal vehicle into a city vehicle for transportation and gear, that that ought to be thought through."

-"I'm very sympathetic to their view that when they're called upon to turn their personal vehicle into a city vehicle for transportation and gear-that that ought to be thought through," said MTA Chairman Janno Lieber.
-"If you have lots of exemptions or discounts, everybody ends up paying more on the base toll.
-So we are still very much committed to that vision.
-But we're listening to what we're hearing here, and we're going to take into account in the discussion."
+During one of Monday's public hearings, New Jersey leaders including Bergen County Executive Jim Tedesco are expected to speak out in opposition to congestion pricing.

-Two hearings are set for Monday at 10 a.m. and 6 p.m. at the MTA headquarters.
+The meetings are scheduled for 10 a.m. and 6 p.m. at MTA Headquarters.

 Those interested in attending can do so either in person or watch via livestream.